ropensci-review-tools/babelquarto/README.md

     - pkg_security.Rmd
 ```

+If it does not exist, babelquarto falls back to the part title in the
+main language.

 - title, author, description.
-Their translation needs to be stored in
+Their translation can be stored in
   `_quarto.yml` like so (NOT in the `book` list):

 ``` yml